Fishing in Columbia SC

 Outfitters like Better Boat Rental and AquaFun can set you up with well-equipped open fishing boats.
 Or, if you want to mix fishing with family fun, try your hand at an angler-friendly pontoon boat.
 But you don’t have to go it alone.
 No matter what variety of finned prey you’re after, there’s a tour guide on Lake Murray who can take you straight to the source.

-Stocked with trout, the Saluda River is a terrific fly fishing destination - access it at Saluda Shoals Park or Hope Ferry Landing; smallmouth bass in the 15 to 20 pound range are also common.
+Stocked with trout, the Saluda River is a terrific fly fishing destination - access it at Saluda Shoals Park or Hope Ferry Landing; smallmouth bass in the 12 to 18-inch range are also common.
 Smallmouth bass also ply the waters of the Broad and Congaree Rivers.
 For better access to all of Columbia’s rivers, consider hiring a guide like Frank’s Fly Arts who can gear you up and take you to where the big fish dwell.